WebAssembly/design/Web.md

 :cyclone: Added for milestone 2, developers must feature detect.

 In Web embeddings, the following methods are added.

+Note that it is expected that `compileStreaming` and `instantiateStreaming` be either both present or both absent.

 ```
 Promise<WebAssembly.Module> compileStreaming(source)